Size: 100 H x 120 W x 2,5 [cm] / 39,4 H x 47,2 W x 1 [in] Year: 2018

 Painting Supergirl 8

 Supergirl 8, is a new painting, painted on canvas using own technique with the use of acrylic paints.
 Emotional, energizing and original creation referring to cubist, abstract and realistic painting.
 There is a siting beautiful woman while going out on rollers.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As the co-founder of Cubism once said, Georges Braque:

 “Objects don’t exist for me except in so far as a rapport exists between them or between them and myself.
 When one attains this harmony, one reaches a sort of intellectual non-existence – what I can only describe as a sense of peace, which makes everything possible and right.
 Life then becomes a perpetual revelation.
 That is true poetry.”

-There is a suitably chosen color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
+There is a suitable color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
 An expressive, mysterious but positively tuning message.